Revised January 2023

 - Prepare a thesis outline.
 This should show research and results to date and indicate planned work to complete the dissertation.

-- Select your two thesis readers and your two non-reader faculty members who will attend your final FPO.
-Give them and your advisor the thesis outline, and agree on a date for the preliminary FPO.
+- Select your committee.
+Give them the thesis outline, and agree on a date for the preliminary FPO.

-- Give the date, committee members, and abstract to the Graduate Coordinator, who will announce the talk.
+- Give the date, committee members, and abstract to the Graduate Coordinator, who will add it to the Grad calendar.